 p.s.
 Remember how many resources it takes to produce animal protein vs. vegetable protein!?

-Flour, Cornmeal, etc.
+Flour, Cornmeal, and Grains

-Tom and Catherine are the bother/sister team that produce Nitty Gritty organic grains in Charlotte, VT.
+Tom and Catherine are the brother/sister team that produce Nitty Gritty organic grains in Charlotte, VT.
 It’s a tricky venture here in the Champlain Valley, but they do it very well for a long time.